 It may help to know that no one expects fresh graduates or short-term employees to know the secrets of the universe.
 So this is one situation where honesty is the best policy.

 Keep in mind that the Philippines has a six-month evaluation period to determine if new employees are really who they say they are.
-Since the truth eventually comes out, people who oversell themselves might end up looking for another job.
+Since the truth eventually comes out, people who oversell themselves might end up looking for another job in half a year.

 There are many different types of personalities in companies.
 Even small teams of five can have radically different people working together.
 One can be the no-nonsense leader.
 One person can be the crazy creative.
 Another can be the silent follower.
 Yet another may be the brilliant thinker.
 While the last may be the person who has to liaise with other groups.